 By Planetarium Staff—

-All planetarium programs are free of charge.
+All planetarium programs are free of charge, cash donations are accepted at the door.
 No tickets or reservations are required for public planetarium shows.

-- No reservations are required for public planetarium shows.
+- Cost: FREE, cash donations are accepted at the door.
+No reservations are required for public planetarium shows.
 However, plan to arrive early as seating is done on a first-come, first-served basis and seating is limited.

 - We do our best to have doors open 30 minutes before show time.